-The technology behind the fifth generation computers is AI.
+The technology behind the fifth generation of computers is AI.
 It allows computers to behave like humans.
-It is often seen in programs like voice recognition, area of medicines, and entertainment.
-Within the field of games playing also it’s shown remarkable performance where computers are capable of beating human competitors.
+It is often seen in programs like voice recognition, area of medicine, and entertainment.
+Within the field of game playing also it’s shown remarkable performance where computers are capable of beating human competitors.

-In order to summarize the features of varied generations of computers, it is often said that a big improvement has been seen as far because the speed and accuracy of functioning care, but if we mention the dimensions, it’s being small over the years.
-The value is additionally diminishing and reliability is in fact increasing.
+To summarize the features of varied generations of computers, it is often said that a big improvement has been seen so far because of the speed and accuracy of functioning care, but if we mention the dimensions, it’s been small over the years.
+The value is additionally diminishing and reliability is increasing.

 Characteristics of Fifth-Generation Computers

 |Main electronic component||Based on artificial intelligence, uses the Ultra Large-Scale Integration (ULSI) technology and parallel processing method (ULSI has millions of transistors on a single microchip and the Parallel processing method use two or more microprocessors to run tasks simultaneously).|

 |Language||Understand natural language (human language).|

 |Input/output device||Trackpad (or touchpad), touchscreen, pen, speech input (recognize voice/speech), light scanner, printer, keyboard, monitor, mouse, etc.|